Garmin Design System

 The Plan

-Our UX team planned to build and distribute a global Design System that could be used cross-functionally across teams internationally for consistency, efficiency, and to bring Garmin’s website up-to-speed with the industry.
+I worked in tandem with another product designer to create a plan to build and distribute a global Design System that could be used cross-functionally across teams for consistency, efficiency, and effective end user experience.

 My Role

-As a Senior Product Designer, I managed Garmin’s Design System by keeping it up-to-date with every new component release.
-Our team iterated on designs for new components and component updates.
-I constantly organized and cleaned up the Design System alongside designing products, as every web product utilizes components from the Design System.
-My work in the Design System is clean, detailed, accurately reflects what has been developed in production, and is set up using Figma’s most useful tools like auto-layout so the components can easily be pulled into mockups by designers and used with efficiency and accuracy.
+When the Design System was in a more established place, I independently managed it by updating the visuals and documentation with every new component enhancement and release.
+I constantly reorganized and cleaned it up as it grew and evolved to ensure it was as easy as possible to reference and utilize.
+My work in the Design System is clean, detailed, accurately reflects what has been developed in production.
+The components are set up using Figma’s most useful tools like auto-layout so the components can easily be pulled into mockups and prototypes by other product designers and used with efficiency and accuracy.

 Global base container component